Rational powers, invariant ideals, and the summation formula: Introduction

-As one of the primary contributions of this paper, we introduce the concept of {\it Rees package}, which encapsulates the description of both Rees valuations and rational powers in terms of polyhedral data (see \autoref{def_Rees_Package}).
-We show that several classes of invariant ideals of great interest in the literature, including monomial ideals in affine semigroup rings, and sums of products of determinantal ideals of generic, symmetric, and skew-symmetric matrices, and products of determinantal ideals of Hankel matrices, admit such a Rees package.
+We introduce the concept of {\it Rees package}, which is a combinatorial characteristic-free construction that encapsulates the description of both Rees valuations and rational powers in terms of polyhedral data (see \autoref{def_Rees_Package}).
+In our first theorem, we show that the classes of invariant ideals described above admit such a Rees package.
+Furthermore, in arbitrary characteristic, we show that monomial ideals in affine semigroup rings, sums of products of determinantal ideals of generic, symmetric, and skew-symmetric matrices, and products of determinantal ideals of Hankel matrices, also admit a Rees package.